thapakrish/WikiView/README.md

 Unlike relational databases, you typically think about what queries you are interested in before designing your database schema for `Cassandra`.
 The data pipeline currently stores hourly, daily, and graph data (up to 2 degrees) and the schema for these tables can be found [here](batch/create_tables.py).

+The `pageviews` table has `page_title` as the partition key and the date as the clustering column.
+The 'graph' table has `page_title` as the partition key and `pagelinks` from those page titles as clustering column.

 ---